10 things to improve your career in 2020

 7. Professional Networking/Social Connections

-How active are you in professional social media platforms like LinkedIn?
+How active are you on professional social media platforms like LinkedIn?
 It is a must to be socially active on these platforms.
-You can follow people whom you like in the industry, find inspirers in your area of the profession, finding your friends using mobile contacts, and much more.
+You can follow people whom you like in the industry, find inspirers in your area of the profession, find your friends using mobile contacts, and much more.
 These platforms help you build connections.
 These days, recruiters and HR people are checking profiles on LinkedIn.
 You can increase your chances of being hired.
 Get recommended by colleagues and friends, add your professional certificates and achievements and keep the profile updated always.

-While LinkedIn helps, its not the only platform.
-Conferences and Meetups are also a great platform to meet like-minded people and get connected.
+While LinkedIn helps, it's not the only platform.
+Conferences and Meetups are also great platforms to meet like-minded people and get connected.
 Building your professional network is a must these days.

 Writing blogs is one of the ways to share your learnings with others.
 Start writing your learnings, opinions, stories, and experiences in the form of blogs.
 Get constant feedback from people who can read and provide feedback.
 Blogs are like online journals.
 Learn more and write more.

 9. Apply learnings

 Learning isn't enough.
 It needs to be continuously validated.
 The best way to do that is to apply it in your workplace.
 If you do not have the opportunity to use it in the workplace, you can find different ways to apply the same.
-You can work for free NGO projects, social service, open-source communities and other forums/arenas to apply your learning.
+You can work for free NGO projects, social services, open-source communities, and other forums/arenas to apply your learning.

 10. Have a Coach

-You need someone who can observe you and provide you feedback.
+You need someone who can observe you and provide you with feedback.
 Feedback helps you grow from where you are to where you want to be.
 Find someone who can critique you for your actions.
 You can hire a coach for yourself or have someone who can critique you.
 That way, you can continuously improve and be a better version of yourself every day moving forward.

 Do these ten things, and